ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 ### Tracking It Down

-FastBoot works by running a singular build as it was running without the FastBoot addon being installed.
-It basically loads the same assets `app.js` and `vendor.js` in its sandbox as they were shipped to the browser.
-In addition to loading the same browser assets, it also generates `app-fastboot.js` which is an additive asset loaded in FastBoot containing the FastBoot specific overrides defined by the app or other addons.
+FastBoot works by running a singular build of your application, leveraging the common `app.js` and `vendor.js` files in both browser and Node.
-An addon can chose to load additional assets in the FastBoot using FastBoot's build hooks described below.
+However, in Node an additional asset `app-fastboot.js` will also be leveraged.
+This asset contains FastBoot specific overrides defined by the application or other addons.

 What this means in practice is that errors will include stack traces with very large line numbers.
 The code from your addon will be intermingled